 French Onion Grilled Cheese

-- 4 slices Sara Lee Artesano Bread
+- 4 slices Sara Lee Artesano Bread or other soft white bread

 - 2 tablespoons butter, softened